Measurable domatic partitions: Abstract

 \section{Abstract}

-Let $\Gamma=\prod_{i\in\mathbb{N}}\Gamma_i$ be an infinite product of nontrivial finite groups, or let $\Gamma=(\mathbb{R}/\mathbb{Z})^n$ be a finite-dimensional torus.
-For a countably infinite set $S\subseteq \Gamma$, an \emph{$\aleph_0$-domatic partition} is a partial $\aleph_0$-coloring on $\Gamma$ such that the $S$-neighborhood $S\cdot x$ of every vertex $x\in \Gamma$ contains at least one instance of each color.
-We show that an open $\aleph_0$-domatic partition exists, iff a Baire measurable $\aleph_0$-domatic partition exists, iff the topological closure of $S$ is uncountable.
-We also investigate domatic partitions in the general descriptive combinatorics setting.
+Let $\Gamma$ be a compact Polish group of finite topological dimension.
+For a countably infinite subset $S\subseteq \Gamma$, a \emph{domatic $\aleph_0$-partition} (for its Schreier graph on $\Gamma$) is a partial function $f:\Gamma\rightharpoonup\mathbb{N}$ such that for every $x\in \Gamma$, one has $f[S\cdot x]=\mathbb{N}$.
+We show that a continuous domatic $\aleph_0$-partition exists, if and only if a Baire measurable domatic $\aleph_0$-partition exists, if and only if the topological closure of $S$ is uncountable.
+A Haar measurable domatic $\aleph_0$-partition exists for all choices of $S$.
+We also investigate domatic partitions in the general descriptive graph combinatorial setting.